RuhamLeal/code-tunes-app/README.md

 ## Getting Started

-- This API works with a mongoDB database, some endpoints have validations with JWT and are working with route management, it works remote and also works locally and you need to download the repository
+- This API works with a mongoDB database, some endpoints have validations with JWT and are working with route management, it works remote.

 - The api was uploaded with a public IP through the AWS cloud system with EC2.
 To see the code of the project you can install it locally ( Below you will find the instructions ).